Just how stoned do you have to be to write for the Daily Beast? Or is this merely a Sunday problem? Everybody’s too hung over to be sane, apparently.

 Here’s another one.
 Mitt Romney is not a stumbler, or a bumbler, or a fool.
 He is a shrewd man painstakingly making his successful way through a complicated situation.

-Yes, it’s going predictably well, isn’t it?
+It’s going so predictably well, isn’t it?
 What gainsaying bullshit.